Published By Janet Gershen-Siegel at March 26th, 2018

 The Bank of America® Business Advantage Travel Rewards World Mastercard® credit card has no annual fee and comes with a 0% introductory APR on purchases for the initial nine months.
 Afterwards, the card has a 13.24 – 23.24% variable APR

-Earn 3 points/dollar spent when you book travel with the Bank of America Travel Center and 1.5 points/dollar on all other purchases.
+Earn 3 points/dollar spent when you book travel with the Bank of America Travel Center and one and a half points/dollar on all other purchases.
 You can earn unlimited points and points never expire.

 There is a 25,000-point sign-up bonus when you spend $1,000 in the first 60 days of starting the account.
 Cardholders get travel accident insurance, and lost luggage reimbursement.